Lisa Cook could soon become the first Black woman on the Fed. Republicans say she’s not qualified.

 “I’m open to celebrating things like that — as long as the person is qualified for the job,” he said.
 “There’s been so much written by others about her just lack of fundamental experience and qualifications for the job.”

-Former Trump adviser Peter Navarro disparaged Cook as a “purely race-based appointment” in a Daily Caller interview, asserting that she is “more qualified to coach an NFL team than manage what may be a looming collapse of our economy from a perch at the Fed.”
+Former Trump adviser Peter Navarro disparaged Cook as a “purely race-based appointment” in a Daily Caller interview, asserting she is “more qualified to coach an NFL team than manage what may be a looming collapse of our economy from a perch at the Fed.”

-Those comments echo similar conservative dismissals of Biden’s pledge to nominate a Black woman to the Supreme Court to replace retiring Justice Stephen G. Breyer as favoring race and gender over qualifications.
+Those comments echo similar conservative criticisms of Biden’s pledge to nominate a Black woman to the Supreme Court to replace retiring Justice Stephen G. Breyer as favoring race and gender over qualifications.

 The high-stakes nomination battles come at a time of increasing division over race — with demands to address long-standing racial inequality in schools, housing, health care and the economy colliding with denial among some Americans that racism continues to exist.